TomPatterson9/gildedrp/public/rules.md

 - The person being tortured gets to pick their wounds.

-- Example: “/do Clarence holds his knife to Jim’s eye, clearly wanting to cut it out, just waiting for the right moment.”
+- Example “/do Clarence holds his knife to Jim’s eye, clearly wanting to cut it out, just waiting for the right moment.”
 In this example Clarence would need to wait for a sign from Jim to move forward.

 - Without a /do in return torture cannot proceed.
 This automatically logs this on our end

-# Corruption:
+# Corruption

 - Corruption within the DOJ and Marshals office is not allowed.